lmullen/jsr/_source/issues/vol17/sanchez.markdown

 author: Andrea McComb Sanchez
 author-first: Andrea McComb
 author-last: Sanchez
-author-note: "Andrea McComb Sanchez is an assistant professor of Religious Studies at the University of Arizona."
+author-note: "Andrea McComb Sanchez is an Assistant Professor of Religious Studies at the University of Arizona."
 book-reviewed: "Angela Tarango. <em>Choosing the Jesus Way: American Indian Pentecostals and the Fight for the Indigenous Principle</em>.
 Chapel Hill: The University of North Carolina Press, 2014.
 219 pp. ISBN 978-1-4696-1292-8."
 book-link: "<a href='http://uncpress.unc.edu/books/12180.html'>Publisher's Website</a>"
 layout: article